Sagar-Kap/Python-Scraper/README.md

-# 🐍 Scraper to compare prices for Remington products
+# 🐍 Scraper to compare prices for hair care products

 ## 📄 Sites scraped: